 Obsessive Compulsive Disorder Therapy

 Obsessive-compulsive disorder therapy is designed to help people suffering with OCD symptoms.
 Living with OCD symptoms can be difficult and anxiety provoking.
 Getting the right support can be really helpful.
-OCD could affect as many as 1% of the global population and 1 in every 50 people in the UK is expected to experience OCD symptoms at some point in their lives.
+OCD could affect as many as 1% of the global population.
+In 2024 370,000 young people in England alone reported OCD symptoms.
+This means the number of young people experiencing OCD symptoms has gone up three times since 2014.
+OCD is now the second on the list of most common mental health disorders at 5.7%

 What Is OCD?